Knock Knock (Doctor Who): Critical reception

-"Knock Knock" received mixed to positive reviews from critics, receiving criticism regarding the strength of the writing, but praise for the quality of the performances in the story, particularly Suchet's.
-"Knock Knock" holds a score of 88% on Rotten Tomatoes, the site's summary reading, "A bit of narrative weakness aside, 'Knock Knock' is a wonderful mix of nostalgia, horror, humor, and monsters that culminates into[sic] a powerful and emotionally complex episode."
+Press reaction to "Knock Knock" was "mixed.
+While many reviewers disagree about the strength of the writing, most are agreed on the quality of the performances in the story."
+88% of 17 critics gave the episode a positive review on Rotten Tomatoes, and the website's critical summary reads, "A bit of narrative weakness aside, 'Knock Knock' is a wonderful mix of nostalgia, horror, humor, and monsters that culminates into[sic] a powerful and emotionally complex episode."

 Alasdair Wilkins of The A.V.
 Club awarded the episode a grade "B+", praising the decision to take on a genre such as the episode did, stating that the "episode is a horror movie, with all the customary trappings", such as the "spookier" landlord, the young people, and the eerie music, stating that the episode was "old-fashioned", in a positive sense.

 In contrast to the positive reviews, Zoe Delahunty-Light of SFX gave the episode 3 stars out of 5, describing "Knock Knock" as a "thoroughly adequate, infuriatingly inoffensive episode", describing the writing as poor, and the characterization of Bill as blunt, though praising Suchet's "masterful" acting in the episode.
 She also complimented the relationship between the Doctor and Bill, dubbing the latter the Doctor's "perfect companion", but noted that the story lacked depth and insulted Bill's intelligence.

 Scott Collura of IGN gave the episode an 8.7/10, complimenting the dynamic between the Doctor and Bill, especially their "father or grandfather" relationship.
 He also stated that the episode was a "straight-up horror story", but noted that the one-off stories that had made up the series thus far had not given time to establish any meaningful characters besides the two stars.

 Ross Ruediger of New York Magazine gave the episode 2 stars out of 5.
 He stated that the series thus far had been light on alien menaces and the explanations for them, and that the mood created was effective, but it did little else for the episode.
 Ruediger also mentioned the inability to "overcome the glaring plot holes and weird inconsistencies in the script", such as the failure to release the previous tenants along with Bill and her friends, and the number of questions the episode left unanswered.
 He did, however, praise Suchet as reliable.